Kangonaut/aegis-athena/mission-docs/spacecraft.md

 Mirroring the potent memory recall and storage capacity of the human brain, BRAINS utilizes a sophisticated disk array employing Redundant Array of Independent/Inexpensive Disk (RAID) technology.
 This specialized setup stores the vast knowledge base on which M.A.R.S. relies to provide expert guidance and perform complex decision-making processes.

 The BRAINS is a marvel of artificial intelligence engineering that ably supports the complicated tasks that M.A.R.S. needs to execute.
 It combines the delicate balance of immense computational power with the capacity of high-volume data management, creating a potent AI network dedicated to the successful outcome of the Aegis Athena mission.

+##### 2.3.5.1 BRAINS Controller

+Operating as the system's governing body, the BRAINS Controller manages and orchestrates all operations within the BRAINS.
+Critical in ensuring that all subsystems work in perfect harmony, the controller ensures that M.A.R.S.'s needs and tasks are expertly balanced and executed, ensuring optimal AI performance throughout the mission.